cosmos/sdk-tutorials/ida-customizations/docs/emails/final-exam/email-exam-open.md

 You will get your results by the 16th of March.

+Please do not disclose solutions or details of a solution of the exam on public forums so that it can stay relevant as long as possible.

 Good luck with your exam!

 _Thomas and the Interchain Developer Academy Team_